 - Use bots to interface with legacy systems and automate these tasks

 If you choose the second option because of cost or schedule of system upgrades , you need to choose an RPA partner.
-We have an excellent guide for comparing RPA vendors and can help you find the right RPA vendor for your business
+We have an excellent guide for comparing RPA vendors and a complete list of RPA products.
+If you are not clear about how to choose the right RPA product, we can also help you find the right RPA vendor for your business:

 Average rating / 5.
 Vote count: